We’re proud to present the exhibition Capturing London at Broadgate Tower until 1st September as part of our Life Meets Tech summer season.

 Capturing London showcases several series of artwork including cityscapes, landscapes and portraits, in which Julie explores the spaces in and around Broadgate.
 Several pieces in the exhibition have been created whilst in situ at The Broadgate Tower, others relate to nearby Liverpool Street Station and to Julie’s role as Crossrail Artist-in-Residence, combining views of contemporary London with those of the archaeological discoveries of Bedlam alongside scenes of regeneration of the City.

-Viewings are available 10am-4pm daily.
+Viewings are available 10am-4pm weekdays.
 To ensure ease of access on arrival, please confirm your visit by email with our art curator, Rosie Glenn (firstname.lastname@example.org).

 About the artist